 What Are The Many Forms of Extended layovers?

 An extended layover is typically available in various forms (as well as lengths).
-A layover enforced by the airline, which means you’ve purchased one ticket and a layover is included in the schedule, is one sort of long layover.
+A layover enforced by the airline, which means you’ve purchased one ticket and included a layover in the schedule, is one sort of long layover.
 The layover could be as short as a few hours or as long as a day or more in these circumstances.

 Select an itinerary that includes a long stopover on the same ticket to take advantage of this type of layover.
 Take that Boston to Sydney flight, for example; even though shorter flights are available, you could take a flight with a 19-hour stopover in Hawaii if you wanted to!